Asian Agri

 Asian Agri is one of Asia's largest palm oil producers, with an annual production of 1 million tons of palm oil.
+Asian Agri is a member of the Royal Golden Eagle (RGE) group of companies.

 Business

-Founded in 1979, Asian Agri manages 28 palm oil plantations and 20 mills in Sumatra, Indonesia.
+Founded in 1979, Asian Agri manages 30 palm oil plantations, 23 mills and 12 kernel-crushing plants in Sumatra, Indonesia.
 It has a total oil palm plantation area of 100,000 hectares, and partners with Plasma smallholders responsible for an additional 60,000 and independent smallholders responsible for 41,000 hectares.
-It employs more than 25,000 employees.
+It employs more than 22,000 employees.

 Partnerships

 PIR-trans and plasma programs

 Asian Agri was one of the first companies involved in Indonesia's PIR-Trans (Perkebunan Inti Rakyat-Transmigrasi) program in 1987.
 The program brought together plantation owners with transmigrated smallholders.
 Asian Agri developed and implemented the program in Riau and Jambi, Sumatra, facilitating plantation development, developing infrastructure and providing training in best agronomic practices.
 The company also assisted smallholders in securing bank loans.
 Smallholders now contribute to half of Asian Agri's total palm oil production.

 The company has also assisted its partnered smallholders in receiving certification, such as RSPO, International Sustainability and Carbon Certification (ISCC), and Indonesian Sustainable Palm Oil (ISPO).